TanyaSravan/PostQuantumCryptography/README.md

 superposition and entanglement.
 * Understand exsisting algoritms that are not broken by quantum cryptography and explore the fundamental properties behind such processes
 2. __Implementation:__ We will try to implement algorithms to understand the field of post quantum cryptography which includes:
-* Lattice based cryptography techniques like the Crystal-Kyber technique
+* Lattice based cryptography techniques like the Crystal-Kyber technique (Primary Focus)
-* Code Based cryptography like McEliece cryptosystem
-* Some Multivariate cryptography algorithms
-3. __Analysis:__ Final goal is to compare the different fields of cryptography and analyze the benefits to each of them.
-We seek to propose and explain the various PQC solutions, suggest some improvements to them and demonstrate a limited practical implementation for various use cases.
+3. __Analysis:__ Final goal is to understand Crystal Kyber in detail and implement it for all the security levels.
+Do a complete test by solving all the KAT tests and see the perfomance times for all t

 We seek to explore methods of post-quantum cryptography and report on them.
-The idea is to compare and contrast other ways of creating np hard problems for quantum computers.
-Following the report we seek to either propose a possible improvement on one of the lattice or non lattice based technique’s algorithms or alternatively pick a novel domain of mathematically complex problems and use them to make a simple encryption algorithm that confirms to standards of post-quantum cryptography, a possible domain that was __chaos modelling__ and __chaos based cryptography__.
+The idea is to compare and contrast ways of creating np hard problems for quantum computers.
+Following the report we seek implement one of the lattice and report on the time and the nature of the algorithm.
+We aim to make this algoritm efficient so as to satisfy and pass standard testcases.

 __Team:__ Tanya Sravan, Eshwar SK